FlorentRevest/linux/Documentation/trace/fprobe.rst

         the instruction pointer of @regs may be different from the @entry_ip in the entry_handler.
 If you need traced instruction pointer, you need to use @entry_ip.
 On the other hand, in the exit_handler, the instruction pointer of @regs is set to the currect return address.
+Note that this can be NULL if, for example, ftrace doesn't have regs or args saving support.

 @private
         A pointer to a blob of data of size fp->private_size that can be shared